yunusmujadidi/yunusmujadidi/README.md

-### Hi there 👋
+### hi there 👋

-i'm Yunus, currently learning javascript for fun. open to new opportunities and collaborations.
+i'm Yunus, currently learning javascript for fun. open to any opportunities and collaborations.

 ## main stacks